peemknn/JavaAssignment1/README.md

 2. n should be only integer between 1 and 50. ( 0 < n <= 50)
 3. With diamond shape, n should be only an odd number.
 4. With butterfly shape, n should be only an even number.
-5. There are only butterfly and diamond shape on this program!!!
+5. There are only butterfly and diamond shape on this program.